troii/Rudeltippen/README.md

 ### Step 6

 If you need to stop Rudeltippen at any time.
-Go to your INSTLLATIONFOLDER and execute the followin command
+Go to your INSTLLATIONFOLDER and execute the following command

 ```bash
 play stop